As a business owner, you wear many hats.

-I have clients who offloaded all of their administrative tasks to VAs which enables them to spend significantly more time doing the most important task–generate revenue!
+I have clients who offloaded all of their administrative tasks to VAs which enables them to spend significantly more time doing the most important task–generating revenue!

-It’s such an important position that people have started created courses to teach people how to become a VA and even coach them.
+It’s such an important position that people have started creating courses to teach people how to become a VA and even coach them.

 When you’re looking for a qualified VA, some of the courses even offer you access to their students.